-The poor were everywhere on the streets of Dublin in the 1820s and 1830s.
 The wealthy, including those who lived in Baggot Street, may not have wanted these unfortunate people in their vicinity.
 Catherine McAuley, however, saw their potential...

 The Caterpillar

 'Don't kill me!'
 Caterpillar said, As Charles had raised his heel Upon the humble worm to tread, As though it could not feel.